 This shall be demonstrated by the manufacturer in all expected post-crash power supply conditions of these impact tests (Regulations Nos.
 94 and/or 95), taking into account the vehicle's power management strategy.

 16.7.2.3.
 After the impact test under Regulations Nos.
-94 and/or 95 whichever is relevant, the AECS back-up power supply shall be able to supply power to the AECS.
+94 and/or 95 whichever is relevant, the AECS power supply shall be able to supply power to the AECS.
 This may be verified by one of the methods described in Annex 9 to this Regulation.

+16.7.2.4.
+In the case the main power supply and its connectors are not tested according to Part I of this Regulation, they shall be tested according to Annex 7 for this Part, in compliance with the provisions of paragraph 15.1.
+It shall be demonstrated that they remain operational after impact by:

+(a) a battery test with a battery analyser after the sled test, and

+(b) verification that no cable connectors are unplugged during the event.

 17. Modifications and extension of approval of a vehicle type equipped with an AECD which has been approved to Part I of this Regulation